ShwetaKharade/Personalized-Student-Recommendation-System/README.md

 Dataset

-Model
+**Overview

-Overview
+**
 The Personalized Student Recommendation System is aimed at helping educators and administrators identify actionable recommendations for students.
 By analyzing student profiles, performance metrics, and other relevant data, the system offers tailored suggestions to enhance academic success.

-Features
+**Features**

-Data Preprocessing: Cleans and prepares raw data for analysis.
+1.Data Preprocessing: Cleans and prepares raw data for analysis.

-Feature Engineering: Extracts meaningful insights from the dataset.
+2.Feature Engineering: Extracts meaningful insights from the dataset.

-Machine Learning Models: Implements predictive models for personalized recommendations.
+3.Machine Learning Models: Implements predictive models for personalized recommendations.

-Visualization: Includes charts and graphs for better interpretability.
+4.Visualization: Includes charts and graphs for better interpretability.

-Installation
+**Installation**

 Prerequisites